moshanATucsd/cogs260/README.md

 # cogs260

-This repo contains music files in midi format for assignment 4.
+This repo contains text output and music files in ABC and midi format for assignment 4.